 Leftover Strategy

-Store in the refrigerator for up to 4 days.
-Reheat gently on the stove with a splash of water if the sauce thickens too much.
-Use leftovers over mashed potatoes, rice, or buttered noodles.
+Store leftovers in an airtight container for up to 4 days.
+Reheat gently on the stove with a splash of water if the sauce tightens, then serve extra meatballs over rice or buttered noodles.